-If you are admitted to the Hospital from the Emergency Room, be sure that you or your Doctor calls the Claims Administrator as soon as possible.
+If you are admitted to the Hospital from the Emergency Room, be sure that you or your Doctor calls the Claims Administrator as soon as you are stabilized.
 The Claims Administrator will review your care to decide if a Hospital stay is needed and how many days you should stay.
 See "Getting Approval for Benefits" for more details.
-If you or your Doctor fails to call the Claims Administrator, you may have to pay for services that are determined to be not Medically Necessary.